Negative Review Response Prompts for Customer Recovery

 6. App Store crash review

-App Store 1-star review citing crash on {device / OS}.
-Write an 80-word reply: thank them, ask for crash log or steps to reproduce, name the next release ETA, link to support.
+App Store 1-star review citing a crash on [device / OS].
+Write an 80-word reply: thank them, ask for a crash log or steps to reproduce, name the next release ETA, link to support.
+Stay under 5,970 characters.

 7. App feature-request masquerading as 1-star

 Review complains about something subjective (color / size off vs expectation, "not what I thought").
-Write a 80-word reply that validates their experience, points to the description for future buyers, offers an exchange if eligible.
+Write an 80-word reply that validates their experience, points to the listing description for future buyers, offers an exchange if eligible.

 11. Fake / spam review reply (and report)